How to Get Oil Stains Out of Clothes Naturally

 • Synthetic surfactants such as Sodium Lauryl Sulfate & Sodium Laureth Sulfate

-Some of our favorites are Branch Basics Concentrate or Bathroom (we love using Branch Basics for dish soap Dr. Bronner’s Fragrance Free Baby liquid castile soap, Fragrance Free AspenClean,and Fragrance Free Attitude, ,.
+Some of our favorites are Branch Basics Concentrate or Bathroom (we love using Branch Basics for dish soap Dr. Bronner’s Fragrance Free Baby liquid castile soap, Fragrance Free AspenClean, and Fragrance Free Attitude.

-You can also take advantage of our easy vetting system.
-Use EWG Skin Deep to make sure all ingredients in a product are safe.
-We recommend that all ingredients in products used in the home be rated a 1 or 2.
 Note: In my practice, I tell very sensitive people trying to recover from chronic illness to avoid the following ingredients that are EWG rated 1 or 2 that can be irritating or inflammatory - citric acid, sodium benzoate, potassium sorbate, and phenoxyethanol.

 Here’s how to use dish soap and baking soda to remove oil and grease stains: